 Al Dafna: This is the downtown area of Doha, and is well-connected to all parts of town.
 A lot of offices operate out of here, so it’s the ideal place if you don’t want a longer commute, and is hugely popular with expats.
 Plus, it’s sea-facing.

 Lusail City: One of the proposed venues of the 2022 FIFA World Cup, this is a futuristic district about 20 km away from Doha.
 A lot of construction is ongoing, but if you want a taste of the future, this is where you should be heading for.

 According to an article by valustrat.com which appeared in March 2019, “Renting seems the most viable option for most expatriate households due to lack of financial capital, need for flexibility, and most importantly, the uncertainty regarding their length of stay within the country.

 There are high chances that your Gulf posting or assignment is likely to be a temporary one, and you are unlikely to convert it into a permanent residency there.
-Even if you are thinking about the long-term, you will need at least a couple of years to get acclimatized to a new country/market; so, right after the landfall, renting is the way to go.
+Even if you are thinking about the long-term, you will need at least a couple of years to get acclimatized to a new country/market; so, right after the landfall, renting in Qatar is the way to go.

 Types of property to rent in Qatar

 When looking at renting a place to live in Qatar, there are many different options.
 The ‘villa life’, for example, which comes with all kinds of amenities and community living, will be a tempting proposition if you have a big family.
 However, there are many options you should sift through before you make an informed decision.
 It is a good idea to factor in issues like money, location, conveniences, and proximity to your work place and schools; these will come in handy in a new place.